Act Now @ Youth Forum – Participants at the UN Youth Forum holding signs in support of the Act Now campaign. UN Photo

 Facts and Figures

-We can all live sustainably and help build a better world for everyone.
+We can all live more sustainably and help build a better world for everyone.
 But this means taking a look at how we live and understanding how our lifestyle choices impact the world around us.
-We make hundreds of thousands of decisions during the course of our lives.
+We make hundreds of thousands of decisions during our lives.
 The choices we make and the lifestyles we live have a profound impact on our planet.

 Use this Lifestyle Calculator to see your carbon footprint and find out how your choices impact the planet, allowing you to make climate-smart decisions.

 The Sustainable Development Goals include targets (4.7 and 12.8) to ensure that, by 2030, people everywhere have the relevant information, education and awareness for sustainable development and lifestyles in harmony with nature.